-Hartford Seminary has limited student residential space.
-Please contact the Student Care Coordinator (is that the right title?) for information about on-campus housing.
+Hartford International University has limited student residential space.
+Please contact the Student Services and Residential Life Coordinator for information about on-campus housing.
 Students can find rental information about local apartments online.
 Apartments within walking distance are often described as in the 'West End' of Hartford.
-The Seminary does not assume any responsibility regarding external housing arrangements, nor does it act as an agent between students and apartment owners.
+The University does not assume any responsibility regarding external housing arrangements, nor does it act as an agent between students and apartment owners.